 Another great way to keep the arrangement interesting is adding cushions with different shapes such as bolster and lumbar cushions at the front which adds an extra layer of playfulness but at the same time, remains sophisticated.

 Colour and Pattern Placement

-If you are struggling to choose which colours and patterns to go for, you can always pull inspiration from an artwork in your bedroom or go for neutral patterned cushion paired with a plain cushion with pop of your favourite colour to reflect your personality!
+If you are struggling to choose which colours and patterns to go for, you can always pull inspiration from an artwork in your bedroom or go for a neutral patterned cushion paired with a plain cushion with a pop of your favourite colour to reflect your personality!

 Plump & Chop

 And last but not least – the Plump & chop!
-This technique is used to create fullness to the cushions create a perfectly crisp, tailored, and cohesive look for all our decorative cushions.
+This technique is used to create fullness to the cushions and create a perfectly crisp, tailored, and cohesive look for all our decorative cushions.